aloyziuz/array-sort-helper/README.md

 It takes 3 arguments:
 1. *field* - a string containing the attribute name you want to sort the array with
 2. *reverse* - a boolean which denotes whether you want the array to be sorted in ascending or descending order. `true` means it will sort in ascending order. `false` means it will sort in descending order.
-3. *conversion* - is a function that will be applied to each member to each array to transform it to another form. the input of the function is the value of the object's attribute (T[field])
+3. *conversion* - is a function that will be applied to each member to each array to transform it to another form. the input of the function is the value of the object's attribute (T[field]).
+Pass `null` if no conversion is needed.

 ### SortFunctionMultiple
 SortFunctionMultiple is similar to SortFunction but it can sort the array using multiple attributes.